Disable system modification restrictions

 Enhanced privacy through reduced data collection and trackingDecreased Security

-Some security features will be disabled or limitedThis script can be reversed, this action allows you to can restore the system security.
+Some security features will be disabled or limitedThis script can be reversed, this allows you to restore the default system security.

 Sources